ipnz/Docs/Policies/CheaperUniversalInternet.md

 The lack of competition as a key reason is confirmed by the two reasons put forward in the InternetNZ paper by Internet Service Providers (ISPs) for the existence of data caps:

-- To prevent a "tragedy of the commons" Ã¢ÂÂ that is, a few heavy users dominating the use of a fixed, low level of bandwidth resources to the detriment of other users.
+- To prevent a "tragedy of the commons" that is, a few heavy users dominating the use of a fixed, low level of bandwidth resources to the detriment of other users.
 - To segment the market by offering a better product to consumers who are willing to pay more, which maximises ISP income while providing for entry-level plans that are attractive to consumers who might otherwise not have broadband.

 Data caps are by far the predominant differentiator in competitive market offerings.
 There is little, if any, competition based on other parameters of Internet access such as connection speed or latency or nature of customer service.